 Tees and Hartlepool

 The ports of Tees and Hartlepool are located about 10 kilometers from each other.
-They are found on Tees River in the Northwestern part of England.
+They are found on Tees River in the Northeastern part of England.
 The ports are vital terminals for the nearby petroleum fields on the North Sea.
 The town of Hartlepool is an important producer of industrial chemicals which are shipped using the Tees port.
 As the third largest port in the UK, Tees, and Hartlepool handle 33 million tons of cargo.

 The port of Liverpool has a dock system that stretches for 12.1 kilometers from Brunswick to Seaforth.
 Historically, the dock at port Liverpool was the pioneer of enclosed commercial docks and was initially built in 1715.
 Over the centuries, several docks were added and interconnected using lock gates.
 These became interconnected docks that allowed the movement of vessels within the dock system in 24 hours.
 The port of Liverpool handles freight such as grain, timber, bulk liquids, oil, and general cargo.
 It is the 4th largest port in the UK with a cargo volume of 32 million tons.